 For unlimited airport lounge access, you will need to apply for the Platinum card right here.
 With my referral link, you will get more Membership Rewards points.

 My flights in Club Europe are consistently great.
 The air hostesses always welcome us on board with great warmth, they are immaculately made up and I have no idea how they keep delivering those smiles all day and keep their makeup still looking good at 9 pm, but they do.

 Cabins vary between the new more densified cabins (with more seats squashed in) and the older more spacious cabins with slightly more room.
 The decor is a Royal blue and light blue with grey tray tables.
-These cabin interiors are not new or special but they seem clean (even though British Airways may be giving up on cleaning cabins between flights) and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.
+These cabin interiors are not new or special but they seem clean and functional and not desperately worn like the cabin on my most recent and rather horrendous Easyjet flight.

 European flights on the British Airways tend to be on their Airbus A319, A320 & A321’s and the experience is very similar as they all have the same in layout 2-2 in Business Class and 3-3 in Economy, with the main difference being whether the plane has been refurbished recently or not.

 Row 1 is the best seat row in the cabin of the non-densified planes as all the seats have a wall in front of them and loads of legroom.
 On the refurbished BA planes, being in the front row means that you have people pushing past your legs during boarding which isn’t ideal.
 This is a major problem if you are seated in row 1 to the left-hand side of the plane but is less of a problem to the right.